ibtihelhamdi01/process-scheduling/README.md

 </div>

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the GNU General Public License (GPL).